KygoSkyrus/mern/server/Notes.md

 https://new-ella-demo.myshopify.com/pages/landing-2

+### w/o IP
+- fix admin filter
+- stocky navbar in admin dasboard
+- image preview background

 ### DEFECTS
 - one backspaceing in otp inputs,,two digits are getting erased
 - if product has more tha one image sthen its not uploading the other images on slow network,,its an issue
+- there should be an option to delete a prooduct but before deleting chekc thta produict is is an anyone's cart or is pending to be deleived, if not only than let it be deleted